Bone, vegetable and herbal broth

-- I often add the eggs on top of something I’m already cooking – and cook two things in the same pot at the same time.
-MEC says that this can actually be beneficial as minerals such as calcium in the shell are absorbed in other foods such as rice.
+- I often add the eggs on top of something I’m already cooking (e.g. rice, oatmeal, soup) – and cook two things in the same pot at the same time.
+MEC says that this can actually be beneficial as minerals such as calcium in the shell are absorbed in other foods.
 Also, I’m saving energy.